Nandini

 I woke up,

-to find my ‘reason’ to live, at last,
+‘reason’ to live, at last,

 The bird from my heart’s nest was free, the